 Going to college is expensive.
 Finding the funds to pay for it can be extremely stressful.
 You not only have to pay for tuition, but also living expenses, groceries, transportation, books and supplies, which can add thousands to your education bills.
-And sometimes student loans are not enough to cover it all.
-But there are many different types of credit and loans for students that can help you finance your education and reduce your stress levels.

-Types of loans and credit
+Types of loans and credit to help you pay for school

 1. Federal student loans

-The government funds federal loans.
 If you need to take out student loans, it makes sense to start with federal loans, as they typically have lower interest rates than other forms of debt.
 You also do not have to make payments while you’re in school, so you have time to focus on your education before worrying about your loan bill.

 Federal loans can also be deferred or even entered into forbearance; you can stop making payments if you’re unemployed or are experiencing a hardship.
 In some cases, you may be eligible to have part of your loans discharged after years of making payments.